Explaining God’s ‘being’ and his relationship

 Maybe, you have already worked it out?
 Well, from my own understanding, it is just a case of differing aspects of our one God being recognised within the experiences of the two groups.
 As is the case when two individual people ‘beg to differ’ on any logically based opinion, one view MAY be more important in the scheme of things BUT that doesn’t stop both opinions having a logical basis.

 Monotheism simply bases its major beliefs about God on its methods of personally engaging/ connecting with him.
 That is by deliberately entering into a personal one-on-one relationship with a transcendent God who we believe has created us for that purpose.
-Trust me, that relationship ‘can be proven‘ to be very real for each of us.
+Trust me on this, that relationship ‘can be proven‘ to be VERY REAL for each of us.
 And again, please see the article, “How to believe in God?”.

 Pantheism on the other hand bases its beliefs on the outcome of ‘communion’ with God, e.g. as the Ground of Being through the practise of mysticism.
 And mysticism, as I see it, really highlights God’s immanent aspects.
 That leads them to concentrate on a relationship that I guess we can describe as a ‘connection’.
 But it is not a ‘personal relationship’ as such.
 Again trust me, it is possible to come to accept their point of view as well.